-The young man fired his gun upwards.
-Everyone flinched at the noise, and the older man stopped running.
+The young man fired upwards.
+Everyone flinched at the noise, and the older man stopped in his tracks.
 "Don't shoot me!" he begged, dropping to his knees.

 The younger man smirked.
 "Don't shoot me," he repeated in a mocking tone.
 "Wuss."

-Shelby and Jennifer had been too terrified to say anything.
-Melody had been quiet for a different reason.
+Shelby and Jennifer were too terrified to say anything.
+Melody was quiet for a different reason.
 She was trying to analyze the gunman, figure out his motivations, strengths, and weaknesses.

 "You three," said the man with the gun.
 "Don't try anything.
 This is a large gymnasium.
-If you run, I'll get a clear shot long before you reach the door...
-Any of the doors," he added as an afterthought.
+If you run, I'll get a clear shot long before you reach the door.
+Any of the doors."

-Mrs. Maple reached out to her, as if trying to pull her back.
+Mrs. Maple reached out to her.
 "Oh, Miss.
-Please don't!" she said fearfully.
+Please don't!"

-Melody waved her hand towards her in a gesture that meant "Don't worry."
+Melody waved her hand towards her in "don't worry" gesture.

-The younger man turned towards Melody, but glanced back at the older man as he spoke.
+The younger man turned towards her, but glanced back at the older man as he spoke.
 "Do you take Mr MacQuaid's English class?"